 - Whether a transaction was deleted

 If you have concerns regarding spoliation of an opposing party’s accounting records, request the records be produced in their native QuickBooks format.
-In addition to their reporting power built into QuickBooks, you can either (i) have some assurance that spoliation has not occurred, or (ii) examine and document the changes.
+In addition to their reporting power built into QuickBooks, this will allow your forensic accountant to run an audit report so you can either (i) have some assurance that spoliation has not occurred, or (ii) examine and document the changes.

 What should I do?

 Hire an expert (like us).
 You will save time and money because:

 - Audit Trail reports can run for thousands of pages.
 We routinely use Audit Trail reports, and our experience allows us to meaningfully narrow the focus of these Audit Trail reports.
 It minimizes wasted effort.

 - Our training and experience as accountants allows us to quickly assess whether the changes had a meaningfully impact on the overall nature of the transaction and their presentation in the company accounting records

 - We can testify as an expert witness if these investigations yield meaningful results.